All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Debut: Chapter 604 (Manga), Episode 524 (Anime)

 Also known as the Kraken, a gigantic octopus that resides deep beneath the ocean.
-He works for the New Fish-Man Pirates due to complicated reasons.
-He got his new name "Surume" from Luffy after being befriended by him following a tough battle.
+He first appears as an obstacle for the Straw Hats before they can reach Fish-Man Island, but Luffy Zoro and Sanji defeat him with ease.
+It's later revealed he works for the New Fish-Man Pirates due to complicated reasons.
+The Kraken gets his new name "Surume" from Luffy after being befriended by him following the battle.

-- An Arm and a Leg: Zoro chopped apart one of his tentacles like an apple.
-No hard feelings, though, because he regenerated the limb.
+- An Arm and a Leg: Zoro severs apart one of his tentacles like an apple.
+This is actually not a big deal, as Surume can simply regenerate them back.

-- Badass Adorable: After Luffy tames him, his adorable side comes out.
+- Badass Adorable: Surume is a fearsome kraken, able to sink entire ships with his tentcles nut, after Luffy tames him, his adorable side comes out.

-- Defeat Means Friendship: An odd example.
-He didn't side with the Straw Hats until being beaten into submission, and decided he was better off on their side.
-Having a tentacle sliced up and another one burnt will do that to an octopod.
+- Defeat Means Friendship: Surume doesn't side with the Straw Hats until being beaten into submission, and decides he's better off on their side after Having a tentacle sliced up and another one burnt.

-- Everything's Squishier with Cephalopods: A gigantic, squishy octopus who's actually friendly and only worked under Hody by being threatened.
+- Funny Octopus: A gigantic, squishy octopus who is actually friendly and only worked under Hody by being threatened.

-- Good All Along: The reason why he joined the New Fish-Man Pirates was because Hody threatened to kill his brothers if he didn't obey him.
+- Good All Along: While he appears to be a malicious monster, Surume is actually nice.
+The reason why he joins the New Fish-Man Pirates is because Hody threatens to kill his brothers if he doesn't obey him.

-- HeelFace Turn: Originally worked under the New Fish-Man Pirates, but switched sides when Luffy tamed him.
+- HeelFace Turn: Originally works under the New Fish-Man Pirates, but switches sides when Luffy tames him.

 - Kraken and Leviathan: The former.
 It is noted as a legendary creature whose brothers corpse will sell for a decent price if he doesnt obey Hodys orders.

-- Non-Indicative Name: Surume actually refers to dried squid, not octopus.
+- Non-Indicative Name: Surume actually refers to dried squid and not octopus.
+Justified since it's a name he receives from Luffy.

-- Rapid-Fire Fisticuffs: How he tends to fight equally-giant creatures.
+- Rapid-Fire Fisticuffs: Surume tends to fight equally-giant creatures with quick tentacles attack.

-- Unskilled, but Strong: His "fighting style" consists of mainly crushing opponents or punching them with his tentacles, but his sheer strength and size make that strategy work wonders.
+- Unskilled, but Strong: His "fighting style" consists of mainly crushing opponents or punching them with his tentacles, but his sheer strength and size make him a terrifying opponent.

 New Fish-Man Pirates

 Another group of Fish-man pirates hailing from Fish-Man Island and lurking within the Fish-Man district.
 They are led by Hordy Jones, the Great White Shark Fish-man.
-They are the main antagonists of Fish-Man Island Arc.
+They are the main antagonists in the Fish-Man Island Arc.

 The crew was successfully dismantled and its leaders imprisoned, rendered harmless and extremely old due to the overuse of steroids.